 ‘Gilmore Girls’: Lorelai Gilmore’s Finances Isn’t the Only Money Issue in the Show

 Gilmore Girls creator, Amy Sherman-Palladino, is known for her attention to detail.
-The world she created during the show’s illustrious run is incredibly detailed, and no one can beat the pop culture references.
+The world she created during the show’s illustrious run is incredibly detailed, and nothing can beat the pop culture references.
 Sherman-Palladino did drop the ball on some things, though.
 The showrunner might not have a knack for finances.
 Much of the financial information shared in the show makes no sense.
 Fans have spent years debating Lorelai Gilmore’s finances, but there are money issues for several other characters, too.

 Could Kirk Gleason have really saved almost $250,000?